dmwm/CMSKubernetes/docker/README.md

 # frontend deploy scripts).
 You may change it via
 CMSK8S=http://your.host.com build.sh "pkg1 pkg2"
 ```

+Or, you can use direct docker command to make all step manually, e.g.

 ```
 # here we need to pass hostname of k8s host we're going to use